lokeshCodeStar/ChatGPTFullProject/HELP.md

 - Set up your project: Create a new Spring Boot project in your preferred IDE, and add the necessary dependencies for Spring Web, Spring Data JPA, and your database driver.

 - Define your data model: Create Java classes to represent the entities in your database.
 Use annotations to map them to database tables and define relationships between entities.

+for example
+Create a spring boot entity for a Post entity includes the attributes -id, -title,  -content,- slug, LocalDateTime dateCreated, LocalDateTime dateUpdated - In ChatGPT

-- Set up your database: Create a database in your preferred DBMS, and configure your application's connection to the database using the application.properties or application.yml file.
+- Set up your database: Create a database in your preferred DBMS, and configure your application's connection to the database using the applirties or application.yml file.

 - Create a Repository: Create an interface that extends Spring Data JPA's JpaRepository interface.
 This interface will provide methods for accessing your data and performing CRUD operations.

+for example : Create an interface that extends Spring Data JPA's JpaRepository interface for above post entity. - In ChatGPT

 - Create a Service layer: Create a service class that implements the business logic for your application.
 This class will use the repository to interact with the database and perform any necessary transformations on the data.

+for example
+- implements the service class with respective test class for bussiness logic for your Post entity - In ChatGPT

 - Create a Controller: Create a controller class that handles incoming HTTP requests and maps them to appropriate service methods.
 Use annotations to define the HTTP methods and URLs for each endpoint.

+for example
+ - implements the controller class with their respective test class and custom exceptions that handles incoming HTTP requests and maps them to appropriate service methods.
+Use annotations to define the HTTP methods and URLs for each endpoint. - In ChatGPT

+- implements the controlleradvice for the Postcontroller - In ChatGPT

 - Test your API: Use a tool like Postman to test your API endpoints and make sure they are working as expected.